Runtogetherradcliffe/rtr-message-generator/README.md

 pip install -r requirements.txt streamlit run app.py
 ```
-## Deploy to Streamlit Cloud
+## Deploy
-Push to GitHub, set Secrets, and deploy.
-Do Strava OAuth via the Admin page then paste the refresh token into Secrets.
+Push to Streamlit Cloud, set Secrets, then do the Strava OAuth once on the Admin page.